Russian Speakers Imitate Art In A Time Of Coronavirus Confinement On Facebook

 But at their core, the creators tap into a Russian-influenced talent for laughing and creating through hard times — at the deprivations of the Soviet Union, the chaos that followed its demise and now the evolving restrictions of our coronavirus age.

-"It's hard to put a finger on it but it's a certain Russian know-how — funny, ironic and depressing all at once," says Kira Yastrebova, 36, a group member whose family moved from Moscow when she was 11 to a tight-knit Russian immigrant community in a suburb outside Minneapolis.
+"It's hard to put a finger on it, but it's a certain Russian know-how — funny, ironic and depressing all at once," says Kira Yastrebova, 36, a group member whose family moved from Moscow when she was 11 to a tightknit Russian immigrant community in a suburb outside Minneapolis.

-Her submission: A remake of Salvador Dalí's 1925 painting, Figure at a Window.
-Only, her refrigerator substitutes for Dalí's lush water view.
+Her submission: a remake of Salvador Dalí's 1925 painting, Figure at a Window.
+Only, her refrigerator substitutes for Dali's lush waterside view.

 "Everyone's commenting that 'this represents the sentiments of our times!' " Yastrebova tells NPR.
 "To be honest, I didn't have that deep a thought.
 I just didn't have a window."